AutoInt: Automatic Integration for Fast Neural Volume Rendering: Discussion

 \section{Discussion}

-In this work, we introduce a new framework for numerical integration in the context of implicit neural representations.
-Applied to neural volume rendering, AutoInt enables significant improvements to computational efficiency by learning closed-form solutions to integrals.
-Our approach is analogous to conventional methods for fast evaluation of the volume rendering equation; for example, methods based on shear-warping~\cite{lacroute1994fast} and the Fourier projection-slice theorem~\cite{totsuka1993frequency,malzbender1993fourier}.
+In this work, we introduce a new framework for numerical integration in the context of coordinate-based neural networks.
+Applied to neural volume rendering, AutoInt enables improvements to computational efficiency by learning closed-form solutions to integrals.
+Although these computational speedups currently come with a tradeoff to image quality, the method takes steps towards efficient learned integration using deep network architectures.

+Our approach is analogous to conventional methods for fast evaluation of the VRE; for example, methods based on shear-warping~\cite{lacroute1994fast} and the Fourier projection-slice theorem~\cite{malzbender1993fourier,totsuka1993frequency}.
 Similar to our method, these techniques use approximations (e.g., with sampling and interpolation) that trade off image quality with computationally efficient rendering.
-Additionally, we believe our approach is compatible with other recent work that aims to speed up volume rendering by pruning areas of the volume that do not contain the rendered object~\cite{liu2020neural}.
-We envision that AutoInt will enable increased computational efficiencies, not only for the volume rendering equation, but for evaluating other integral equations using neural networks.
+Additionally, we believe our approach is compatible with recent work that aims to speed up volume rendering by pruning areas of the volume that do not contain the rendered object~\cite{liu2020neural}.

 A key idea of AutoInt is that an integral network can be automatically created after training a corresponding grad network.
-Thus, exploring new grad network architectures that enable fast training with rapid convergence is an important and promising direction for future work.
-Moreover, we believe that AutoInt will be of interest to a wide array of application areas beyond computer vision, especially for problems related to inverse rendering, sparse-view tomography, and compressive sensing.
+We note that grad networks represent a fundamentally different and relatively unexplored type of network architecture compared to conventional fully-connected networks.
+While using grad networks with certain classes of non-linearities (e.g., Swish) can improve image quality, exploring improved training strategies and more expressive grad network architectures is an important and promising direction for future work.
+Finally, we believe that AutoInt will be of interest to a wide array of application areas beyond computer vision, especially for problems related to inverse rendering, sparse-view tomography, and compressive sensing.

+\paragraph{Acknowledgments.} Julien N. P. Martel was supported by a Swiss National Foundation (SNF) Fellowship (P2EZP2 181817).
+Gordon Wetzstein was supported by an NSF CAREER Award (IIS 1553333) and a PECASE from the ARO.

 { }